 A plague is an evil specter that exists between Heaven and Earth; however, Wen wrote: “If the human body is solid and strong, then the evil cannot penetrate.”

 In today’s pernicious social environment created by the CCP, how are the Chinese people to resist the spiritual plagues it causes?
 The first priority in cultivating righteous energy and warding off evil is to withdraw from the CCP, including the Party itself and its youth organizations — the Communist Youth League and the Young Pioneers.

-Second, Chinese must speak the truth when confronted with the CCP’s lies instead of following its propaganda, which demonizes the victims, paints itself as “great, glorious, and correct,” for the sake of self-interest.
+Second, the Chinese must speak the truth when confronted with the CCP’s lies instead of following its propaganda, which demonizes the victims and paints itself as “great, glorious, and correct,” for the sake of self-interest.

 Meanwhile, it ignored the human costs for the sake of saving face and avoiding accountability for the corruption and incompetence which allowed the disasters to happen in the first place.